-There will be FREE , confidential testing now available at FSC on Wednesday nights.
-The testing is quick & easy and you can have it done when you come in to get food or just stop by to be tested.
+There will be FREE , confidential testing now available at FSC on Wednesday nights, by appointment only.
+The testing is quick & easy and you can have it done when you come in to get food.
+Call 508-778-7954 to make an appointment.

 We’re Here to Help